sassembla/Disquuun/README.md

 	}
 );
 ```
-sync & async api is supported.
+Sync & Async api is supported. but Sync api will be deplicated.

 ##advanced usage